 The big one is the Service Definition, made mandatory from G-Cloud 12 onwards.
 It’s where you go into finer details about how your service, software or solution works.
 The trick here is to not make it full of marketing speak.
 G-Cloud isn’t a shop window like that.
 The Service Definition should delve into the straight-forward practicalities of your service.
 After all, the buyer will be after a coherent and intelligible document that lets them know how your service works.

 This also brings up another point; don’t overdo it with the technical language!
 There’s no guarantee the person who reads your Service Definition knows the ins and outs of the technology, so make it as digestible as possible.

 You’ve got to be buyable to be selling on G-Cloud

 Suppliers need to make sure their pricing is buyable, their listing is compliant with the terms of G-Cloud and, as we said, searchable.
-After all of this is done, then we always recommend making sure you’ve got the framework firmly placed into your public sector marketing and sales strategy.
+After all of this is done, we always recommend making sure you’ve got the framework firmly placed in your public sector marketing and sales strategy.
 Only then will suppliers be selling on G-Cloud.